aws-samples/ecs-deep-learning-workshop/README.md

 #### Prediction:
 Since training a model can be resource intensive and a lengthy process, you will run through an example that uses a pre-trained model built from the full [ImageNet](http://image-net.org/) dataset, which is a collection of over 10 million images with thousands of classes for those images.
-This example is available [here](https://github.com/apache/incubator-mxnet/blob/master/docs/tutorials/python/predict_image.md) and we will create a new Jupyter notebook to go through it.
+We will use this [tutorial](https://github.com/apache/incubator-mxnet/blob/master/docs/tutorials/python/predict_image.md) and we will create a Jupyter notebook to go through it.

 If you're new to Jupyter, it is essentially a web application that allows you to interactively step through blocks of written code.
 The code can be edited by the user as needed or desired, and there is a play button that lets you step through the cells.
 Cells that do not code have no effect, so you can hit play to pass through the cell.